 The government is expected to adopt Taylor’s proposals, which leave the UK’s labour system largely unchanged.
 Ours could turn the country from one of the most unequal in Europe to one that offers decent pay and quality jobs.

 John Hendy QC is Chair of the Institute of Employment Rights (IER) and a Barrister at Old Square Chambers; Keith Ewing is President of the IER and a Professor of Public Law at Kings’ College London; Carolyn Jones is Director of the IER.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.